ai-one/excel-to-textfile/README.md

 * Excel 2010 (or higher)

 ##Install Steps:
-1. Download and a copy of **ExcelToFile.xlam** on your computer.
+1. Download a copy of **ExcelToFile.xlam** to your computer.
 You can find the latest version of the file in [Releases](https://github.com/KurtAiOne/excel-to-textfile/releases).
 2. Open any MS Excel Workbook.
 3. On the **File Menu**, click **Options**.
 4. In the **Excel Options** window, click **Add-Ins**.
 Locate the **Manage** drop-down list, select **Excel Add-ins** and click **Go...**